mikebowman79/Amazon_Vine_Analysis/README.md

 Summary:

-5-Star Analysis
+5-Star Analysis Review:

 From the 5-Star analysis shown above analysis, it does not appear that a customer receiving a free product in exchange for a review shows a bias for giving the product a positive review.

-1-Star Analysis: Review
+Additional 1-Star Analysis Review:

 The percentage of 1-star reviews for Vine participants was only 4.255% while unpaid customers giving 1 star reviews was 16.71%.
 The conclusion from this data is that if the customer is given the product for free they are much less likely to give the product a negative review.